Vanshali/my_pages/_posts/2023-08-20-generativeAI.md

 L_{adv}(G_{AB}, D_B) = \mathbb{E}_{b\sim p_{data}(b)}[(D_B (b)-1)^2] + \mathbb{E}_{a\sim p_{data}(a)}[(D_B(G_{AB}(a)))^2]
 `$

 An important component of the CycleGAN is the cycle-consistency loss.
-Due to unmapped data in both the domains, the same set of images can be mapped randomly to any possible pemutations in the another domain.
+Due to unmapped data in both domains, the same set of images can be mapped randomly to any possible permutations in the other domain.
 To avoid this situation, cycle-consistency loss plays an important role.
 It can be defined as:

 $`
 L_{cyc}(G_{AB}, G_{BA}) = \mathbb{E}_{a\sim p_{data}(a)}[\lVert G_{BA}(G_{AB}(a))-a\rVert_1] + \mathbb{E}_{b\sim p_{data}(b)}[\lVert G_{AB}(G_{BA}(b))-b\rVert_1]